Professor

 My main areas of

-specialization within linguistics are formal semantics and pragmatics and the
+specialization within linguistics are formal semantics and pragmatics,

 dynamic interaction between semantic content and context in the course of